craigsapp/ratioscore/doc/about/index.md

 Below is the prototype for the final score (first minute of the piece before dynamics, glissandos and articulations were added).
-A clarinet sound was used since it has less vibratio than the string instruments in the MIDI player used to create the synthetic performance.
+A clarinet sound is used below since it has less vibratio than the string instruments in the MIDI player used to create the synthetic performance.

 {% include ratioscore.html id="quick-answers" height="600px" %}